Meta-CAMP/.github/profile/README.md

 #### [Nanopore Long-Read Quality Control](https://github.com/MetaSUB-CAMP/camp_nanopore-quality-control)

 Raw sequencing datasets are trimmed using PoreChop, and then low-quality bases are filtered out using NanoFilt (35, 36).
 Host reads are optionally removed using Minimap2 (37).
 FastQC and MultiQC are used to generate overviews (ex. parameters such as per-base quality scores, sequence duplication levels) of processed dataset quality (6,7).

+####  Decontamination

+The decontamination module is still under construction and is not currently publicly available.
+A feature table of relative abundances (ex. operational taxonomic units (OTUs), taxa, metagenome-assembled genomes) is provided to Decontam and Recentrifuge, each of which estimates contamination from feature abundances either within or between samples respectively (38, 39).

 ## Making New Analysis Modules